 1. Take a hike

 Discover – or rediscover – one of Michigan’s many state parks, county parks and Huron-Clinton Metroparks.
 One favorite, Kensington (in Milford), includes miles of trails, scenery and even a nature center and farm.
-Park admission is just $7 per vehicle.
+Daily park admission is just $10 per vehicle (or $35/annual permit!).

 2. Swap it